gabpedroza/tripos-selector/README.md

    - Select **Private**.
 This is important to keep your access token secure.
    - You don't need to add a README, .gitignore, or license.
    - Click "Create repository".
+   - Create a file, commit, delete the file, and commit again.
+This is to prevent an annoying bug.

 **b.
 Create a Personal Access Token (PAT):**
    - This token acts as a password for the app to access your repository.